-- 6.40 Where a number of traffic offences has resulted in a driver receiving 12 penalty points or more on his/her licence the driver will be disqualified from driving unless the Court is satisfied that exceptional hardship would be suffered by an individual if disqualified.
-This is known as a "totting-up" disqualification.
-Where an applicant has a totting-up disqualification an application will usually be refused until a period of between 12 months and 2 years has lapsed from the restoration of the DVLA licence depending on the seriousness of the offences which led to the totting up. - 6.41 Where an existing licence holder is disqualified from driving as a result of a totting up, the licence will normally be revoked.
+- 6.40 Where a number of traffic offences has resulted in a driver receiving 12 penalty points or more on their licence, the driver will be disqualified from driving unless the Court is satisfied that exceptional hardship would be suffered by an individual if disqualified.
+This is known as a 'totting up' disqualification.
+Where an applicant has a totting up disqualification, an application will usually be refused until a period of between 12 months and 2 years has lapsed from the restoration of the DVLA licence, depending on the seriousness of the offences which led to the totting up. - 6.41 Where an existing licence holder is disqualified from driving as a result of a totting up, the licence will normally be revoked.